-It’s an inner ear condition that can result in imbalance, vertigo, tinnitus and hearing loss.
-Meniere’s disease affects people of all ages but is most common in those 40 to 60 years old.
-There isn’t a cure for this disorder, but there are ways to manage symptoms and reduce their impact on daily living.
+It’s an inner ear condition that causes imbalance, vertigo, tinnitus and hearing loss.
+Meniere’s disease affects people of all ages but is most common in people 40 to 60 years old.
+There isn’t a cure for this disorder, but there are ways to manage symptoms and reduce the impact on daily living.

 Causes of Meniere’s Disease

-Your inner ear contains endolymph fluid that moves when you turn your head to help regulate your balance.
+Your inner ear contains endolymph fluid that moves when you turn your head to help control balance.
 The fluid also stimulates tiny hair cells that send auditory signals to your brain.
-Meniere’s disease causes that fluid to build up, negatively affecting hearing and balance.
+With Meniere’s disease, excess fluid builds up in the inner ear, disrupting both hearing and balance.

 Meniere’s Disease Symptoms